cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

         total time: 82

 That's pretty fast.
-How does SimpleTruffler do?
+How does SimpleMumbler do?

-        truffler
+        mumbler
         --------------
         1346269
         ('computation-time: 1502)
         total time: 1644

 Ouch.
 Things aren't looking so hot for our little interpreter.
 It performs about 100x _slower_ than Racket or Node.js.
-Now, both Racket and Node.js have JIT compilers and SimpleTruffler doesn't have any of that magic.
+Now, both Racket and Node.js have JIT compilers and SimpleMumbler doesn't have any of that magic.
 What happens if we compare it to an interpreter with no JIT like CPython?

         py
         --------------